-The primary guideline used for the classification of psychiatric disorders is the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (DSM-5)© published by the American Psychiatric Association.
+- The primary guideline used for the classification of psychiatric disorders is the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (DSM-5)© published by the American Psychiatric Association.
 Associated symptoms are grouped at the HLGT levels according to the classification scheme suggested by the DSM-5.
-The disorders specifically named by DSM5, or those in the vocabulary that are very closely related disorders, are placed together in the appropriate HLT.
-Signs and symptoms uniquely associated with disorders under an HLGT are grouped at the HLT level.
-For example, HLGT Depressed mood disorders and disturbances includes an HLT for the DSM-5 listed Depressive disorders, and another HLT for HLT Mood alterations with depressive symptoms, which includes the depression-related symptoms which would not meet the DSM-5 criteria for a diagnosis.

-For MedDRA Version 19.0, HLGT Somatoform and factitious disorders was replaced with new HLGT Somatic symptom and related disorders.
-Similarly, HLT Somatoform disorders, HLT Mental retardations and HLT Paraphilias were also replaced by HLT Somatic symptom disorders, HLT Intellectual disabilities and HLT Paraphilias and paraphilic disorders respectively due to changes in how these concepts are referenced in DSM-5.

-Signs and symptoms that are applicable to multiple DSM-5 classifications are grouped under the general HLGT Mood disorders and disturbances NEC and HLGT Psychiatric and behavioural symptoms NEC.

-Terms that have a basis in a central nervous system disorder are linked primarily to SOC Nervous system disorders and secondarily to SOC Psychiatric disorders.
-For example, PT Dementia Alzheimer's type has a primary link to SOC Nervous system disorders and a secondary link to SOC Psychiatric disorders.

-Congenital disorders such as PT Tourette's disorder that have a basis in SOC Psychiatric disorders have a primary link to SOC Congenital, familial and genetic disorders in accordance with MedDRA rules.
-These terms have secondary links to SOC Psychiatric disorders, as well as to the body system of manifestation.
+The disorders specifically named by DSM-5, or those in the vocabulary that are very closely related disorders, are placed together in the appropriate HLT. - Signs and symptoms uniquely associated with disorders under an HLGT are grouped at the HLT level - Signs and symptoms that are applicable to multiple DSM-5 classifications may be found in separate groupings - Terms that have a basis in a central nervous system disorder are linked primarily to SOC Nervous system disorders and secondarily to SOC Psychiatric disorders - Congenital disorders such as PT Tourette's disorder that have a basis in SOC Psychiatric disorders have a primary link to SOC Congenital, familial and genetic disorders in accordance with MedDRA rules.
+These terms have secondary links to SOC Psychiatric disorders, as well as to the body system of manifestation. - Conditions associated with substance abuse are included in this SOC - According to DSM-5, the official psychiatric term for addiction is "substance dependence."
+Therefore, the word "addiction," in general, only appears at the LLT level in MedDRA. - For new "abuse" terms in MedDRA, the text string is devised to distinguish terms in SOC Social circumstances from those in SOC Psychiatric disorders.

-HLGT Sleep disorders and disturbances includes HLTs that cover all aspects of sleep disorders.
-HLT Parasomnias contains abnormal sleep-related disturbances (e.g., PT Abnormal dreams, PT Nightmare, and PT Somnambulism).

-Conditions associated with substance abuse (e.g., LLT Enema abuse, LLT Laxative abuse under PT Drug abuse, and PT Alcoholism) are included in SOC Psychiatric disorders in HLT Substance related and addictive disorders.

-According to DSM-5, the official psychiatric term for addiction is "substance dependence."
-Therefore, the word "addiction," in general, only appears at the LLT level in MedDRA.

-For new "abuse" terms in MedDRA, the text string is devised to distinguish terms in SOC Social circumstances from those in SOC Psychiatric disorders.
 "Abuse" terms are linked to SOC Psychiatric disorders and kept independent of "dependence" counterpart PTs.
 Terms that refer to a person, such as PT Drug abuser, are in SOC Social circumstances.

 An attempt is made to name disorders that are included in DSM-5 using the conventions established by the American Psychiatric Association.
-However, these disorders are associated with a specific set of criteria for diagnosis, while the more general names in the existing vocabulary do not always map in a one-to-one manner.
+However, these disorders are associated with a specific set of criteria for diagnosis, while the more general names in the existing vocabulary do not always map in a oneto-one manner.
 For this reason, they are all included as disorders under the same HLT.